American Academy of Family Physicians

 ECRI Guidelines Trust™

-ECRI Guidelines Trust™ is a publicly available web-based repository of objective, evidence-based clinical practice guideline content.
-Its purpose is to provide physicians, nurses, other clinical specialties, and members of the healthcare community with up-to-date, clinical practices to advance safe and effective patient care.
-This centralized repository includes evidence-based guidance developed by nationally- and internationally-recognized medical organizations and medical specialty societies.
+ECRI Guidelines Trust™ is a publicly available web-based repository of objective, evidence-based clinical guidance developed by nationally- and internationally-recognized medical organizations and medical specialty societies..
+Its purpose is to provide physicians and other members of the healthcare community with up-to-date, clinical practices to advance safe and effective patient care.

 U.S. Preventive Services Task Force

 Created in 1984, the U.S. Preventive Services Task Force is an independent, volunteer panel of national experts in prevention and evidence-based medicine.
 The Task Force works to improve the health of all Americans by making evidence-based recommendations about clinical preventive services such as screenings, counseling services, and preventive medications.
 All recommendations are published on the Task Force’s website and/or in a peer-reviewed journal.